Duende

 The

-the tube ring is sitting around the top part
+tube ring is sitting around the top part of the tube.

 The